 Breast Expansion: A minor example.
 Carrie appears to have small boobs for only one scene in "Creep Away Camp".

-Brick Joke: Throughout the episode "Cloudy with a chance of Malt Balls", Kin and/or Kon, whenever someone asks who (or what) caused something, respond with, "Our future selves?".
+Brick Joke: Throughout the episode "Cloudy with a chance of Malt Balls", Kin and/or Kon, whenever someone asks who (or what) caused something or whenever Corey has a plan, respond with, "Our future selves?" or "Does it involve our future selves?".
 Guess who fixes the lights for them at the end of the episode.

 Bruce Wayne Held Hostage: In "Group Hug" Kate and Allie kidnap Corey so he'll write a song for them, unaware that he secretly needs Trina and her diary to write lyrics.

-Borrowed Catchphrase: "Zoohouse Rock" has a running gag of Kin stealing everyone's catchphrases, including Corey's: "I've got a crazy plan that might work", Laney's: "But where will we get lyrics?" and even Corey's: "Thanks for coming out everyone" where he shoves Corey out of the way.
+Borrowed Catchphrase: "Zoohouse Rock" has a running gag of Kin stealing everyone's catchphrases, including Corey's: "I've got a crazy plan that might work", Laney's: "But wherever will find lyrics?" and even Corey's: "Thanks for coming out everyone" where he shoves Corey out of the way.

 Catch Phrase: Corey ends each episode with "Thanks for coming out, everyone!" and closing a garage door.
 He'll also sometimes talk of "a crazy plan that just might work."
 He even adds "We have Liftoff!" on some of the episodes where Trina writes her diary in anger mode.